CLOVIS-AI/Prepared/compat/compat-ktor/README.md

 }
 ```

 To learn more about configuring the test server, see [the official documentation](https://ktor.io/docs/testing.html).
-In particular, you will learn how to

 ## Testing a client